smartdevicelink/sdl_evolution/proposals/NNNN-tire-pressure-additions.md

 ## Potential downsides

-As the proposal is only adding additional parameters inside the `tirePressure` vehicle data there's no potential downside identified.
+As the proposal is only adding additional parameters within `tirePressure` there's no potential downside identified.

 ## Impact on existing code